COVID-19 Symptoms & Testing

 If you're well enough to function independently, please do not take a friend or support person with you.
 This will help alleviate the time needed for the medical staff to perform screening.

-If you have COVID-19 symptoms, have been exposed to novel coronavirus (and are asymptomatic) or have tested positive you must self-quarantine for 14 days per CDC guidelines.
-Quarantine is used to separate individuals infected with the virus from those who are not infected.
+If you have COVID-19 symptoms, have been exposed to novel coronavirus (and are asymptomatic) or have tested positive you must self-quarantine/isolate for 14 days per CDC guidelines.

 - Monitor your symptoms